-The truth about firefighting from an old woman firefighter
+The truth about firefighting from an old experienced firefighter

 Author: Bobbie Scopa

 I've been a wildland and municipal firefighter for over 40 years.
 I've held positions from firefighter up through the ranks to Chief and above.
 Over the years I've gathered many surprising and funny stories.
 Most have a good leadership lesson for all of us.
 I hope you enjoy them.

 Sometimes we think no one is watching us.
 But in reality, someone is always watching.
 Whether you’re a firefighter on a crew or engine, or you’re a Captain or Chief, someone is always watching you.
 That doesn’t mean it’s like big brother looking over your shoulder all the time.
 It’s just the way it is.
 Your subordinates, co-workers and supervisors are always watching.
 And that means you’re having an effect on those folks.
 It means you’re influencing those around you whether you mean to be or not.
 People are influenced by the words you use and the actions you take.
 It’s real life.